-That’s the hallmark of a true master inspector.
-And they’re few and far between.
+That’s the test of a true master inspector and they are few and far between.

-So with many important structural and mechanical components hidden above ceilings, behind walls, and beneath floors – not to mention behind clothes, furniture, and storage stuff…
+So with most of the important structural and mechanical components hidden above ceilings, behind walls, and beneath floors – not to mention behind clothes, furniture, and storage stuff…

-We developed an all-new 3 layered approach to performing a professional home inspection unlike any other.
+We used our years of Kaizen effort to create a 3-layered approach to performing a professional home inspection that is unlike any other.

-No other inspection company does this and you will not find a more comprehensive home inspection approach anywhere else.
+No other inspection company does this and you will NOT find a more comprehensive home inspection approach somewhere else.
 Guaranteed.